arogozhnikov/python3_with_pleasure/README.md

 ## Main problems for code in data science and how to resolve those

-- relative imports from subfloders
+- relative imports from subdirectories
   - packaging
   - sys.path.insert
   - softlinks